Algebraic structure of aromatic B-series: Coalgebra structure

-In other words, series indexed by aromatic forests can be identified with linear maps $H_{\F}\to C_{\AAA}^\ast$, where both sides are algebras.
-We will see later that series which correspond to algebra morphisms $H_{\F}\to C_{\AAA}^\ast$ play a special role.
+In other words, series indexed by aromatic forests can be identified with linear maps between algebras $H_{\F}\to C_{\AAA}^\ast$.
+We will see later that series corresponding to algebra morphisms $H_{\F}\to C_{\AAA}^\ast$, or $C_{\AAA}$\emph{-valued characters of }$H_{\F}$, play a special role.

-\begin{definition} An \emph{admissible partition} $p_\phi$ of an aromatic forest $\phi$ is a partition of the graph $\phi$ into two (possible empty) subgraphs $R(p_\phi)$ and $P^\ast(p_\phi)$, such that no edges in $\phi$ goes from $R(p_\phi)$ to $P^\ast(p_\phi)$. \end{definition} The graded coproduct is defined on aromatic forests as
+\begin{definition} An \emph{admissible partition} $p_\phi$ of an aromatic forest $\phi$ is a partition of the graph $\phi$ into two (possibly empty) subgraphs $R(p_\phi)$ and $P^\ast(p_\phi)$, such that no edge in $\phi$ go from $R(p_\phi)$ to $P^\ast(p_\phi)$. \end{definition} The graded coproduct is defined on aromatic forests as

 and extended linearly to $C_\AF$.